 Removing any unwanted layers can be as simple as using the purge command.
 If a layer is embedded and in-use somewhere, things can get a little tricky.
 The nuclear option is to use the Delete Layer Command – be warned that you may lose lines going this route.

-Have Rouge Dimension or Multi-Leader Styles been Added?
+Have Rogue Dimension or Multi-Leader Styles been Added?

 As we’ve said already, the biggest culprit for unwanted junk in your AutoCAD File usually stems from a hasty Copy & Paste.
 This includes unwanted Layers, Dimension Styles, and Multi-Leader Styles.